santik/adidas-producer-consumer/README.md

 ```
 Resulting Kafka events can be seen in [Commercial Kafka Tool](http://www.kafkatool.com/) or [Opensource Kafka Tool](https://github.com/santik/kafkatool) from my account.

+For publishing Kafka messages retry mechanism was set up.

 ### Subscriber
 Subscriber listens for Kafka topics with activity events and saves information from them into NoSQL database.